simonneutert/fundgrube/README.md

 ## Run

-after cloning this project, setup your environment variables.
-Please check the outlet ids of your interest given below!
+After cloning this project, setup your environment variables.
+Please, check the outlet ids of your interest given below!

 1. install [babashka](https://github.com/babashka/babashka)
 2. setup your environment